agoutsmedt/website/content/en/post/2023-11-09-scraping-bis/index.en.markdown

     ##    Crawl delay: 5 sec
     ##   The path is scrapable for this user-agent

-By looking at the *robots.txt* file, we can see more in details which paths of the webstite are scrapable or not.
+By looking at the *robots.txt* file, we can see more in details which paths of the website are scrapable or not.

 ``` r
 cat(session$robotstxt$text)